Cranley Gardens railway station

-Cranley Gardens railway station was a station in the Muswell Hill area of north London.
-It was located between Highgate and Muswell Hill stations, at the junction of Muswell Hill Road and Cranley Gardens.
+Cranley Gardens railway station served the south-west area of the Muswell Hill district, in north London, England, between 1902 and 1957.
+It was located between and stations, at the junction of Muswell Hill Road and Cranley Gardens.
 Nothing remains of the station today and its site is now occupied by housing and a school.
-In the 1930s, plans were made to electrify the line and transfer the mainline service to London Underground's Northern line, but these were abandoned after the Second World War.
+In the 1930s, plans were made to electrify the line and transfer the main line service to London Underground's Northern line, but these were abandoned after the Second World War.
 The station closed for passengers in 1954 and for goods in 1957.